carldr/ex_fontawesome_pro/README.md

 Replacing `...token...` with your token.
 See https://fontawesome.com/docs/web/setup/packages for details.

+Then this is a bit of a hack - you need to remove your `_build` directory so ex_fontawesome_pro is rebuilt with the icons you've just downloaded.

-You can then compile your app and enjoy pro icons!
+But once you have, you can compile your app and enjoy pro icons!

 ## Usage